bryancatanzaro/copperhead.github.com/installation.md

 Tools
 -----

-  - g++ version 4.5 or greater.
+  - g++ version 4.5.3 or greater.
 If you want to build support for the CUDA backend, you must use a version of g++ supported by nvcc.
-As of version 4.1, nvcc does not support versions of g++ newer than 4.5.

   - Scons.

 Installation